 - First, second, or third degree murder; first, second, or third degree criminal sexual conduct, if the offense was committed with force or violence or if the complainant was a minor at the time of the offense; first degree assault; and attempted first or second degree murder.

 - Immediate Family Member (specific to leave for victims of certain crimes)

-- Parents, child (biological, adoptive, or stepchild), or sibling of employee and employee’s spouse or registered same-sex domestic partner.
+- Parents, child (biological, adoptive, or stepchild), or sibling of employee and employee’s spouse.

 - One who incurs loss or harm as a result of a crime.
 The term 'victim' does not include the person charged with or alleged to have committed the crime.

 - Establishes unit specific guidelines and procedures for requesting and approving or providing notification for unpaid personal leaves, as needed.

 - Informs responsible administrator/supervisor and covered employees of the policy provisions and procedures.

 - Requests discretionary unpaid personal leave, if eligible.

 - Provides notification of absence as covered by the unpaid leave for victims of certain crimes.

 - Requests use of available paid leave, if desired, to cover a portion of unpaid leave time requested.